WhoIsSethDaniel/chezmoi.nvim/README.md

 ### Commands

 There are two commands that are defined:
 * `:ChezmoiAdd`: this will add the current file to the chezmoi source state.
-Pass options the same way you would pass them to chezmoi. e.g.
+Pass options the same way you would pass them to chezmoi.
+This will add the current file and will pass the --exact and --empty options to chezmoi.
+Default options may be set using the add_options configuration variable. e.g.:
 ```vim
 :ChezmoiAdd --empty --exact
 ```
-This will add the current file and will pass the --exact and --empty options to chezmoi.
-Default options may be set using the add_options configuration variable.
 * `:ChezmoiForget`: this will remove the current file from the chezmoi source state (e.g. chezmoi forget ...)

 ## Status Line